Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_createlink.md

 ```

 ### Request body
-In the request body, provide a JSON object with the following parameters.
+In the request body, you define the type of sharing link.
+A `view` link allows the user to view the item, and an `edit` link allows the user to edit the item.

 | Name   | Type   | Description                                                          |
 |:-------|:-------|:---------------------------------------------------------------------|